jmlondon/pathroutr/README.md

 ## Installation

-`{pathroutr}` is currently not available on CRAN and also requires R &gt;= 4.0.
+`{pathroutr}` is currently not available on CRAN and also requires R \>= 4.0.
 Please upgrade your version of R, if needed, before proceeding.
 Future versions of `{pathroutr}` may support pre-4.0 versions of R. But, for now, only 4.0+ is supported.

 ### Install via R-Universe